-The white grape variety comes from the border area Italy / Switzerland, Synonyms are Blanc de Maurienne (Savoy), Petit Prié Tardif, Regis, Resi, Rèze Blanc, Rèze Blanche, Rèze Jaune, Rèze Vert, Rèze Verte and Rèzi.
-According to several DNA analysis turned on Parent-offspring relationship to the varieties Arvine.
+The white grape comes from the border area Italy / Switzerland, Synonyms are Blanc de Maurienne (Savoy), Petit Prié Tardif, Regis, Resi, Rèze Blanc, Rèze Blanche, Rèze Jaune, Rèze Vert, Rèze Verte and Rèzi.
+According to several DNA analysis came up Parent-offspring relationship to the varieties Arvine.
 Arvine Grande.
 Diolle (all three Valais), Cascarolo Bianco (Piedmont), Groppello di Revò and Nosiola (both Trentino) out.
-According to 2009, DNA analysis is the in Savoy grown variety Blanc de Maurienne identical.
-A relationship probably also exists to the Piedmontese variety Freisa, This also proves the earlier wide distribution and the high age of the vine.
-In 2008, a color was mutation found with red berries.
+According to 2009 DNA analyzes, the in Savoy Cultivated Blanc de Maurienne identical.
+There is probably also a relationship to the Piedmont variety Freisa, This also shows the earlier widespread use and the old age of the vine.
+In 2008 there was a color mutation found with red berries.

-It is one of the oldest varieties in the Alps; she is also in the Swiss Wallis to the grape variety group Old plants counted.
-Already in 1313 she was together with the varieties Neyrun (?)
-And Humagne Blanche Documented in the "Directory of Anniviers" under the name "Regy".
-According to an unverifiable hypothesis, she is a descendant of the Pliny the Elder (23-79) mentioned Uva raetica, from which the famous ancient wine Raeticum was pressed.
-The medium to late ripening vine is prone to Botrytis, It produces an acidic white wine with aromas of gooseberry and green apple.
-In Valais, the variety was in the 19th century before the phylloxera still very common.
-She will be here in Vin of the Glacier (Glacier wine) used.
-In 2010, however, no stocks were reported (Kym Anderson ).
+It is one of the oldest varieties in the Alps; it will also be in Swiss Wallis to the grape variety group Old plants counted.
+Already in 1313 it was grown together with the varieties Neyrun (?)
+And Humagne Blanche documented in the "Directory of Anniviers" under the name "Regy".
+According to a non-verifiable hypothesis, it is said to be a descendant of Pliny the Elder (23-79) mentioned Uva raetica, from which the famous ancient wine Raeticum was pressed.
+The medium to late ripening vine is susceptible to Botrytis, It produces an acidic white wine with aromas of gooseberries and green apple.
+In the Valais, the variety was in the 19th century before phylloxera still very common.
+It is here in Vin des Glaciers (Glacier wine) used.
+In 2010, however, no stocks were shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012